Iraq says Islamic State still fierce; eyes Baiji, Anbar fights

 Asked whether Islamic State's defeat was in sight as major campaign milestones approach, Abadi was measured, saying the group was on that path, but still showed some resilience and was proving "very mobile."

-"They (are) ideologized ... and their backs are against a wall.
+"They (are) ideologised ... and their backs are against a wall.
 So they are putting (up) very fierce fighting," he said.

 Iraqi authorities believe Islamic State recruitment among foreigners, as a percentage of the entire force, has increased dramatically in recent months, in what Abadi said may be a sign that recruitment among Iraqis was thinning.